Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming

-To evaluate our approach, we conducted a human subject study using Amazon Mechanical Turk (MTurk) with different scenarios in an escape-room domain.
-This domain is designed to expose the subjects to complex situations that require substantial cognitive effort in a short amount of time.
 The task is situated in a damaged nuclear plant represented as a maze-like environment in Fig. \ref{fig:scenario}.
-Your goal is to navigate from the starting location $S$ to the goal location $G$ without going through dangerous zones as fast as you can with the help of an external agent.
-The set of actions in this domain are going to each of gateway cells from S, and get to the cell G from there.
-For instance, \textit{go to cell E, go to G from E}, assuming cell E is not a dangerous passage.
-Although you know all non-wall locations are initially traversable but a few marked locations (see Fig. \ref{fig:scenario}) may be affected by the disaster, the accurate information is only communicated to you by the external agent.
-Due to the limited communication bandwidth, the external agent can only convey one piece of information at a time (e.g., $D$ is a danger zone).
-The states of the $7$ marked locations correspond to $7$ contingencies (modeled as unit feature changes in the domain) that may have affected your plan.
-This means that the original MDP has $2^{7}$ states.
-In training, the subjects performed the role of the external agent who communicates the information to you.
-In testing, after the explanation (similarly with one piece of information at a time) from the external agent (this time automatically generated by our algorithm running on a robot), you were asked to provide the best path which passes from $S$ to $G$ while avoiding the danger zones.
-The experimental framework is elaborated more in Sec. \ref{sec:design}.
+The goal of the human inside is to navigate from the starting location $S$ to the goal location $G$ as fast as as possible without going through dangerous locations.
+The set of actions in this domain are going to each of gateway cells from $S$, and then to $G$ from.
+For instance, \textit{go to cell $E$ from $S$, go to $G$ from $E$}, assuming cell $E$ is not a dangerous passage.
+Some of the marked locations (see Fig. \ref{fig:scenario}) may be affected by the disaster, and become dangerous.
+Similarly, the participant played an external agent here to inform the internal person about which locations were dangerous.
+The external agent could only convey one piece of information at a time (e.g., $D$ is a danger zone).
+The states of the $7$ marked locations correspond to $7$ contingencies (modeled as unit feature changes in the domain) that may have affected the human's plan.

-\subsection{Experimental Design}
+\subsubsection{Experimental Design}